Tips To Save on Auto Insurance While on Active Duty

 The average driver puts 13,476 miles on their vehicle in a year, according to the Federal Highway Administration.
 If you regularly use your car but drive significantly less than this amount, a policy that charges you for the miles you drive might be your cheapest option.

 Since Geico and USAA already offer excellent discounts for active-duty members, a mileage-based policy will probably only benefit those who stay well below the average number of miles driven per year.
-And keep in mind that while insurance companies like Metromile may be the best option for occasional drivers, it could turn out to be more expensive for those who end up driving more than the average amount.
+And keep in mind that while insurance companies like Metromile may be the best option for occasional drivers, these insurers could turn out to be more expensive for those who end up driving more than the average amount.

 Who has the best deals for deployed drivers?

-While Geico may have a slight edge for non-deployed service members, USAA tends to offer the best rates for those who are likely to be deployed.
+While Geico may have a slight edge for nondeployed service members, USAA tends to offer the best rates for those who are likely to be deployed.
 When you're deployed, USAA will give you a discount of up to 60% off your annual rates.
 That's the largest discount you'll find from any insurance provider.

 If you're going to be deployed, USAA is likely your best option for saving on auto insurance.
 However, if you know you're going to be deployed to an imminent danger pay area, it would be worth getting a quote from Geico as well.